TriNext/framework-util/README.md

     - enable `Rearrange code`

 ## How to publish
-increment the version in the `build.gradle.kts` set TONYS_PAT and TONYS_USERNAME in your environment execute `./gradlew publish`
+- Increment the version in the `build.gradle.kts`
+- Set TONYS_PAT and TONYS_USERNAME in your environment
+- Execute `./gradlew publish`